aperezdc/perezdecastro.org/2015/old-ssh-keys.markdown

 Tags: igalia, sysadmin

 Long time, no post!
 Well, here I am with something completely unrelated to programming.
-Instead, this something that has been bugging me for a while, but I had been postponing because from the surface it looked a bit like a rabbit hole.
-Deep one.
+Instead, is this something that has been bugging me for a while but I had been postponing because from the surface it looked a bit like a deep rabbit hole.

 The Issue
 ---------

-For a while, every time I tried to connect via SSH (or [Mosh], make sure to check it out!), I was getting something like this:
+For a while, every time I tried to connect to certain servers via SSH (or [Mosh], make sure to check it out!), I was getting something like this:

 ```
 ~ % ssh sensei.perezdecastro.org